tel: +48 888 99 98 98

 • They have exceptionally high magnetic induction on the surface of the magnet,

-• Significant importance in advanced technologically fields – find application in computer drives, electric motors, medical apparatus and very modern machines.
+• Significant importance in modern technologies – are used in hard drives, electric motors, medical equipment and other modern machines.

 Disadvantages of neodymium magnets: